 Phishing attack statistics can vary depending on who is reporting the statistics, where the statistics are sourced from, and the industry that is making the report.

-For example, while some statistics may come from reports by security personnel that would have ready access to exact figures, other statistics may have been collected from interviews of company executives or management, who may not have ready access to exact figures.
+For example, while some statistics may come from reports by security personnel that would have ready access to exact figures, other statistics may have been collected from interviews with company executives or management, who may not have ready access to exact figures.

 How Effective Are Phishing Attacks?